Xakkusu/1_project_pilates/README.md

     The about us page provides several images of the Studio in the Our Studio section for the user to be able to make themself a better picture about the studio.
 - I want to know how I can contact the studio

     The index page offers an e-mail address as well as a phone number.
-The footer with all social media link is present on all pages.
+The footer with all social media links is present on all pages.

 #### Returning User Goals
 - I want to know updated information about courses (especially as I progress with the levels)

-    The courses page is updated regurlarly.
+    The courses page is updated regularly.
 However, when signing up for the newsletter the user will be directly informed about new courses.
 - I want to know how to contact the studio

     The index page offers an e-mail address as well as a phone number.
-The footer with all social media link is present on all pages.
+The footer with all social media links is present on all pages.
 - I want to stay up-tp-date with new classes and trainers

-    The user can sign-up for the newsletter and will hence be always directly informed, about topics that interests them, via mail about all updates.
+    The user can sign-up for the newsletter and will hence be always directly informed, about topics that interest them, via mail about all updates.

 #### Frequent User Goals
 - I want to stay up-tp-date with new classes and trainers + I want to stay up-to-date with new studio equipment

-    The user can sign-up for the newsletter and will hence be always directly informed, about topics that interests them, via mail about all updates.
+    The user can sign-up for the newsletter and will hence be always directly informed, about topics that interest them, via mail about all updates.

 - I want to be able to to show my feedback on the website via contact information

     The index page offers an e-mail address as well as a phone number.
-The footer with all social media link is present on all pages.
+The footer with all social media links is present on all pages.
 When contacting the studio via one of these channels the feedback can be displayed on the feedback section on the courses page.

 ### Fixed Bugs